robertbraeutigam/scan/README.md

 issue, if the message can not be delivered.
 Thus either this message gets eventually delivered, or the logical connection gets eventually closed.

-Intermediates must repeate this message and propagate failures back in an appropriate manner.
+Intermediates must repeat this message and propagate failures back in an appropriate manner.

 #### Frame type: 16 (Application Message Intermediate Frame)